SirHesti/hsguard/GUIDE.md

 There a more than 2 Idea's to exclude some Files.
 Some Files may changed daily or else.
 But that should not be reason for this consideration.
 We will not have them in de Database.

-First we have a switch to execlude like:
+First we have a switch to exclude like:
 ```sh
 @>hsguard -u --exclude_add '*logind.conf'
 ```